skywarth/annals-of-disco/cinematography/movie.md

 - dog day afternoon (1975) (not bad, some scenes are fun)
 - prey (predator 5) (so mediocre.)
 - grave of the fireflies (hotaru no haka) (pretty good, bitter)
+- crouching tiger, hidden dragon (great, kinda null in some scenes.
+It's very similar to the movie "Hero")

 ### Watch later
-- crouching tiger, hidden dragon
 - Starship Troopers